hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 ## Creating a policy and role

 An IAM role is the entry ticket that allows the application to connect to the database.
-It’s very important to configure it properly.
+It's very important to configure it properly.
 By properly, I mean not only correctly -- which is, of course, crucial -- but also with the necessary permissions kept to a bare minimum.
 The famous Principle of Least Privilege in action.

 The main policy should look like this: